-MISO identified ATC’s Waupaca Area Storage Project in their 2019 MISO Transmission Expansion Planning (MTEP19) report as the preferred solution to address an identified reliability need in the Waupaca, Wis. area.
+The Waupaca Area Storage Project was identified in MISO’s 2019 MISO Transmission Expansion Planning (MTEP 19) report as the preferred solution to address an identified reliability need in the Waupaca, Wis. area.
 MISO in December 2020 approved the project’s inclusion in the regional plan.
 The $8.1 million project includes:

 - 2.5MW / 5MWh battery at Harrison North Substation (and associated substation work), and

 - 14MVAr of total capacitance at the Arnott and Harrison North substations

 The project will be installed to help address multiple transmission line outage issues and to provide additional operational flexibility.
-The MISO Board will consider including the project in the regional plan following FERC acceptance of tariff revisions to treat storage as transmission assets.
-As proposed, the project is currently estimated to be in service by the end of 2021.
+The project is estimated to be in service in late 2022.

 The need for this project is driven by a new load addition in Marinette, Wis.
 The proposed project will address reliability issues incurred by this new load and provide operating flexibility to perform maintenance without placing area load at risk.